 Hooklistener's MCP server gives Claude Code, Codex CLI, Cursor, and Windsurf direct access to your webhook infrastructure.
-Create endpoints, automate actions, inspect payloads, monitor uptime, and store data — without leaving the terminal.
+Create endpoints, wait for the next webhook to land, test email flows end to end, and get an AI diagnosis when a request fails — without leaving the terminal.

 Every tool maps to a real Hooklistener action.
-Your AI assistant calls them automatically when you ask about webhooks, endpoints, actions, uptime, or stored data.
+Your AI assistant calls them automatically when you ask about webhooks, endpoints, automations, schedules, email flows, uptime, or stored data.

 Create and manage webhook debugging endpoints